Jstanion/Mr-Movie/README.md

 ### Techincal Features:

-    Web API:
+    Server-Side API:
     Allows we, as the developers, to interact with project by enabling third-party developers to integrate software into code.
 Making it fully functional and easier to pull large amounts of data such as the movie info, actor info, and genre info.
+We used two API's in the project and ran the first one to grab title and actor id's and then passed that information through a more robust API to get movie posters and other info.

     Local Storage:
     Allowed us to store data in web browser even after closing, reopening, or refeshing pages; specifically used when loading "Multi Option Page".